-8. Academic Units of Measurement: DEAC reviews the institution's policies and procedures for determining the credit hours as defined in 34 CFR 600.
-DEAC evaluates the process an institution uses to award credits for courses and programs and makes a reasonable determination whether the institution's assignment of credit hours conforms to commonly accepted practices in higher education.

-- 9. Licensure: The institution that uses, or seeks to use, accreditation by DEAC to establish eligibility to participate in FSA Title IV programs must have a charter, license, or formal authority from the all appropriate governmental bodies to offer its programs or courses, when such authority is available or required.
-The loss of state licensure or required authority to operate results in the simultaneous loss of DEAC accreditation and Federal aid eligibility. - 10.
-First-Year Limit on Participation and Significant Growth Triggers: Revenue from all FSA Title IV programs by eligible institutions may not account for more than 50 percent of an institution's total revenue during its first 12 months of eligibility for FSA Title IV program participation, and not more than 75 percent of its revenue for all subsequent years of participation.
+- 8. Academic Units of Measurement: DEAC reviews the institution's policies and procedures for determining the credit hours as defined in 34 CFR 600.2 DEAC evaluates the process an institution uses to award credits for courses and programs and makes a reasonable determination whether the institution's assignment of credit hours conforms to commonly accepted practices in higher education. - 9.
+Licensure: The institution that uses, or seeks to use, accreditation by DEAC to establish eligibility to participate in FSA Title IV programs must have a charter, license, or formal authority from all appropriate governmental bodies to offer its programs or courses, when such authority is available or required.
+The loss of state licensure or required authority to operate results in the simultaneous loss of DEAC accreditation and federal aid eligibility. - 10.
+Limit on Participation and Significant Growth Triggers: Revenue from all FSA Title IV programs by eligible institutions may not account for more than 50 percent of an institution's total revenue during its first 12 months of eligibility for FSA Title IV program participation, and not more than 75 percent of its revenue for all subsequent years of participation until such time that the institution (a) receives renewal of accreditation while participating in Title IV programs, and (b) demonstrates that its three-year cohort default rate and financial statement composite score fall within acceptable ranges as prescribed by the U.S. Department of Education.
+Once the institution successfully meets the aforementioned requirements, the Commission will approve the institution to draw the maximum revenue from FSA Title IV programs allowed under applicable Title IV regulations.
 "Revenue" is defined as total receipts from all of the institution's distance education students for tuition, books, fees, and all institutional charges, excluding refunds made, regardless of whether they received FSA Title IV programs funds.